David VanLanding

 In mid-90s he auditioned with Michael Schenker Group, which resulted in three tours during 1997–1999 (USA, Japan, Europe).
-He was invited by Michael Schenker again for 2011 (Temple Of Rock South American Tour), and 2012 (Temple Of Rock North American Tour), to replace Robin McAuley who was dealing with health issues."Michael Schenker Group", by Jo Anna Jackson, October 29, 2012, musictourreviews.com (retrieved November 25, 2015) Also, Schenker wrote that he and VanLanding were planning a special show together on the Axes and Anchors cruise; February 2016.
+He was invited by Michael Schenker again for 2011 (Temple Of Rock South American Tour), and 2012 (Temple Of Rock North American Tour), to replace Robin McAuley who was dealing with health issues.
+Also, Schenker wrote that he and VanLanding were planning a special show together on the Axes and Anchors cruise; February 2016.

-Between the tours VanLanding was teaching voice, fronting various bands and taking part is some cover bands.
+Between the tours, VanLanding was teaching voice, fronting various bands and taking part in some cover bands.

-VanLanding died on November 17, 2015 in a car accident, collision with a dump truck in Clearwater, Florida."Ex-Michael Schenker Group Singer David VanLanding Killed in Auto Accident" By Jeff Giles November 18, 2015 He was 51 years old.
+VanLanding died on November 17, 2015, in a car accident involving a collision with a dump truck in Clearwater, Florida.
+He was 51 years old.

 Discography

 David VanLanding's credits may be found on the following albums.